-This weekend pop-up at the flexible restaurant space “Insert Chef Here” is the brainchild of Jeremy Barlow, an incredibly versatile chef who is as comfortable with fine dining as he is with ultra-casual street food.
-If you’ve already discovered the joy of dipping fast food fries into the frozen chocolate concrete that passes for a milkshake, you’re gonna love Barlow’s Fryce Cream!
-He offers gourmet soft serve flavors served with crispy fries that you can order dusted with exotic spice blends like “Nashville hot” or shawarma seasoning.
-Dip them in your ice cream or in available dipping sauces such as wasabi aioli or Barlow’s “magic sauce.”
+Formerly a weekend pop-up, Fryce Cream is now open every day except Monday and Tuesday.
+The concept is based around the joy of dipping fast-food fries into the frozen chocolate concrete that passes for a milkshake.
+Fryce Cream elevates the concept by offering gourmet soft serve flavors served with crispy fries that you can order dusted with exotic spice blends like “Nashville hot” or shawarma seasoning.
+Dip them in your ice cream or in available dipping sauces such as wasabi aioli or “magic sauce.”
 Add on a drizzle of honey peach syrup for a complete treat.

 How to order: There’s a small dining area inside, but most people just walk up to order and then carry their bounty across the street to enjoy it in Sevier Park.

 Since first arriving in Nashville more than a decade ago, Jeni’s has spread like mushrooms on the forest floor after a hard summer rain, expanding to nine locations around Middle Tennessee.
 It’s amazing what the power of selling high butterfat content frozen deliciousness will do for a company’s success.
 Their scoop shops almost always have a line of customers out the door waiting their turn to dive into a cup of rich, velvety ice cream featuring insane flavor combos like raspberry rose jelly donut, sweet cream biscuits and peach jam, or Boston cream pie.